softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 > ![lab3-create-app-engine-application](images/lab3-create-app-engine-application.gif)

 Now you can deploy your application to App Engine.
+This creates an isolated environment to deploy and run your application over multiple servers, and does not deploy the application itself.

 ## Enable App Engine Admin API